 - elearning is consistent – Classroom experiences largely depend on the instructor.
 The same course material can be delivered by two different facilitators with vastly different impacts on the learners.
 Elearning ensures a level of consistency that is not achievable with face to face learning.

-Online learning is even more effective because many organisations are starting to incorporate the positive lessons from face-to-face into your digital strategy and creating online blended learning that tick all the boxes.
+Online learning is even more effective because many organizations are starting to incorporate the positive lessons from face-to-face into their digital strategy and creating online blended learning that tick all the boxes.
 A combination of self paced learning and social group online learning, where it’s required, is the best of both worlds.
 The best blends tap into the opportunities offered by the different modes of learning.
 And, with the development of elearning technologies, the old disadvantages of online learning are no longer valid.
 Blends can be taken online and be just as effective.

 Face to face learning